+Susan L. Petrea - susan.petrea@il.usda.gov

-USDA Rural Development 970.874.5735 ext 132 Pattie.snidow@co.usda.gov APPLICATION FORM Stronger Economies Together Program Deadline for Applications: October 1, 2013; 11:59 p.m. local Time Please Complete All Sections of the Application Form b.
+APPLICATION FORM Stronger Economies Together Program

+Deadline for Applications: June 19, 2013; 11:59 p.m. local Time Please Complete All Sections of the Application Form а.
+Name of your Regional Team (if none has been decided yet, just provid geographic area of your regional group). de a name that best describes the NOTE : For purposes of this application, a region is defined as an area counties that are contiguous to one another.
+It is acceptable for your b.
 What counties are included in your region? c.
 Main contact person for your regional team: d.
-Email address: Please indicate whether: □ Business OR □ Personal e.
-Telephone number: 🗆 Business OR 🗆 Personal f.
-Mailing address: 🗆 Business OR 🗆 Personal g.
-SET is particularly appropriate for newly forming or inactive regions; thus, we will award maximum points (15 points) to such regions.
-We know that SET can also be helpful to more established regions that are open to reconsidering all aspects of their existing plans; such regions will be considered, and will be awarded fewer points.
-Please place an "X" by the ONE statement that best describes your regional team.
-Our regional team:
+Email address: Please indicate whether: ☐ Business OR ☐ Personal e.
+Telephone number: □ Business OR □ Personal f.
+Mailing address: ☐ Business OR ☐ Personal g.
+SET is particularly appropriate for newly forming or inactive regions; the (15 points) to such regions.
+We know that SET can also be helpful to no open to reconsidering all aspects of their existing plans; such regions waverded fewer points.
+Please place an "X" by the ONE statement that Our regional team: Is brand new and has been organized for the purpose of applying the organized for nore established regions that are will be considered, and will be best describes your regional team Has been organized for more than one year, but is inactive and/o track (15 points) or in need of help to get back on Is less than one year old and is still trying to get off the ground in economic development plan (10 points) developing a sound regional Has been in place for one year or more and has developed OR is economic development plan.
+The group is open to reconsidering